 Stay with me.
 Years ago, I used to visit regularly a woman who did facial reflexology out of her villa in Abu Dhabi.
 I remember leaving those sessions floating and serene, and after she moved back home, I was never able to find anyone else in that line of work.

-If the ear candler was anyone but Bodytree’s visiting healing therapist, Jacquelene Sadek, I would have aborted the session.
+If the ear candler was anyone but Bodytree Studio’s visiting healing therapist, Jacquelene Sadek, I would have aborted the session.
 Sadek comes over from Australia several times a year to hold yoga training sessions, and give workshops, sought-after massages and reiki treatments.
 I’ve gotten to know her a little over the years and trust her completely, so I fight my panic and breathe deeply through some eight out of 10-level pain.

 We start with me lying on my right side, a pillow between my knees.
-Sadek holds the hollow candle, made from beeswax and St John’s Wort, sage and chamomile, and chats to me calmly while I wonder if my head would ever be the same again.
+Sadek holds the hollow candle, made from beeswax and St John’s Wort, sage and chamomile, and chats calmly while I wonder if my head would ever be the same again.

 “Will this help my hearing?”
 I ask, suddenly remembering that for the better part of the past year I’ve been missing bits of television shows and conversation, figuring that my hearing was beginning to match my age-related compromised eyesight.